 Next, position the printout graphite side down onto the board and trace over the letters.

-Now use a writer pen tip, and burn around the edges of the traced letters.
+After the lettering is in place, then use a writer pen tip, and burn around the edges of the traced letters.

 I want to point out that I close the gaps on the letters created with a stencil.
 This looks nicer, and makes it less noticeable that a stencil was used.